thaliproject/thali/presenceprotocolforopportunisticsynching.md

 __Open Issue:__ - We run both scanning and advertising at the same time.
 Which means we need to also perform experiments to determine what happens when both are on in terms of battery consumption, responsiveness to discovery, etc.

 # Multi-Peer Connectivity Framework (MPCF)
 Apple's proprietary multi-peer connectivity framework has its own discovery mechanism that appears to run over both Bluetooth and Wi-Fi.
 Note however that iOS's implementation of Bluetooth uses a proprietary extension that requires having a public key cert pair signed by Apple.
 And multi-peer connectivity's use of Wi-Fi appears to use a proprietary variant of Wi-Fi Direct.
 In any case, Multi-Peer Connectivity only works with Apple devices (either iOS or OS/X).
+We use MPCF to enable Thali apps running in the foreground to discovery and communicate with each other.

+## MCNearbyServiceAdvertiser
 MPCF starts off by advertising via `MCNearbyServiceAdvertiser` the types of sessions that the device is willing to join.
 The advertisement consists of a peer ID, an info object made up of key/value pairs and a serviceType which can be between 1-15 characters long.
 Each key/value pair in the info object cannot be longer than 255 bytes.
 The total size of the info object cannot be more than 400 bytes (so it will fit into a single Bluetooth packet).

-It's hard to be sure what the exact maximum size of a MPCF announcement is.
-But given that info tops out at 400 bytes one would be reasonable to assume that peerID and service type are both less.
+I haven't run an experiment to see what the maximum size of a MPCF announcement is but given that info tops out at 400 bytes one would be reasonable to assume that peerID and service type are both less.
 The point then being that the announcement mechanism is not the best way to discover the full beacon string which can easily be 1K or more.

-Another complication is that it does not appear to be possible to change the information being advertised via MCNearbyServiceAdvertiser without starting and stopping advertising.
-And we have seen experimentally that when one starts and stops advertising there isn't a proper (or at least reliable) "byebye" signal so that other devices think the session is still around when it is not.
-Which means we get fun race conditions if we happen to stop advertising in order to change what we are advertising and someone else happens to be trying to connect to us.

-All of the above means that when we perform discov
+Therefore we will only use the MPCF announcement to identify ourselves as a Thali node and then use our TCP/IP binding to communicate with the /NotificationBeacons endpoint.

+This means that in calling `MCNearbyServiceAdvertiser`  we MUST set the arguments as follows:
+* `myPeerID` - A randomly generated UUID that MUST change every time MCNearbyServiceAdvertiser is called.
+* `info` - Empty
+* `serviceType` - The string "org.thaliproject.mpcf.announcement"

+## MCNearbyServiceBrowser
+MPCF discovers nearby services via `MCNearbyServiceBrowser`.
+When calling `MCNearbyServiceBrowser` `myPeerID` MUST be set to a newly generated UUID.
+And yes, this means that the UUID being advertised in `MCNearbyServiceAdvertiser` is not the same UUID the peer advertises itself with on `MCNearbyServiceBrowser`.
+This should not matter.
+The `serviceType` used with `MCNearbyServiceBrowser` MUST be the same value used for `serviceType` with `MCNearbyServiceAdvertiser`, namely, "org.thaliproject.mpcf.announcement".

+## Binding TCP/IP to MPCF
+MPCF communication starts when one peer sends a session invitation to another peer.
+Once a session is establish between two (or more) peers then each peer can open an output socket to another peer.
+Because these are just output sockets they are simplex, not duplex.
+But our goal is to move a TCP/IP connection over MPCF and that requires a duplex connection.
+Our approach then is to create a situation where one Thali peer can open an output socket to another Thali peer and that Thali peer will then automatically respond with its own matching output socket.
+This then creates a full duplex connection between the peers.

+When a Thali peer discovers another Thali peer via `MCNearbyServiceBrowser` then the discovering peer MUST use `invitePeer` from `MCNearbyServiceBrowser` to invite the peer to a session.
+The `MCSession` object MUST be initiated with same `myPeerID` used with `MCNearbyServiceBrowser` and both `securityIdentity` and `encryptionPreference` MUST be set to `nil`.
+The call to `invitePeer` on `MCNearbyServiceBrowser` MUST set `context` to `nil` and `timeout` to 30 seconds.

+We will refer to the Thali peer that sent an invitation to a sessions as the initiating peer and the Thali peer that receives the invitation as a responding peer.
+Please keep in mind that in the normal course of events

+Each Thali peer MUST invite exactly one other Thali peer to a single session object.
+This means that if a Thali peer wants to simultaneously talk to multiple Thali peers it needs to set up multiple session objects, one for each peer. when calling `initWitPeer` on `MCSession` both `securityIdentity` and `encryptionPreference` MUST be `nil`.

 Another factor to consider is that MPCF is only available (mostly) when the Thali app is in the foreground.
 This is a limited period so battery consumption is not that big a deal.
 As such we will use the same approach as BLE on Android.